sarthtalati/v1.1-API-Documentation/source/index.html.md

 # Release Updates
 This section provides the quarterly breakup of existing API updates and new API releases.

+## Q2 Releases (2020)

+* OAuth supports posting data through store along with Till that was already supported.
+Two new headers are introduced `X-CAP-API-ATTRIBUTION-ENTITY-TYPE`, `X-CAP-API-ATTRIBUTION-ENTITY-CODE` replacing `X-CAP-API-ATTRIBUTION-TILL-CODE`.

 ## Q4 Releases (2019-20)

 * **OAuth Support**: Besides Basic Authentication, Capillary APIs now support OAuth and access tokens for more secured API calls.
 For more details, see support portal.